-Francine is a member of the Socio-Legal Studies Association, and the Association of Law Teachers and a Fellow of the Higher Education Academy.
+Francine is a member of the Socio-Legal Studies Association, and the Association of Law Teachers she is also a trustee of the Clinical Legal Education Organisation.

 As the Director of the Open Justice Centre, Francine has worked to develop a range of innovative and technology enhanced opportunities for OU students.
 Francine created and is now the Director of the Open Justice Online Law Clinic.
 In this role she has worked with students to pioneer the UK's first 'virtual law clinic.
 The clinic was highly commended in the 'Best New Pro Bono Project' category athe Attorney General's Pro Bono Awards in December 2018 and won the 'Best Legal Tech' prize in May 2019.

 She also leads the digital justice project, the Open Justice Centre as become the first university in the UK to use legal automation platform, Josef to educate law students.
+Francine is working with colleagues on a Virtual Reality Courtroom project which will support both teaching and learning and knowledge exchange.
 Francine has written OU teaching materials on pro bono, social justice and legal skills.

 Francine is the editor of the Journal of Commonwealth Law and Legal Education (the Journal of the Commonwealth Legal Education Association).